Inbound Number Lists

 2. Add and Configure Numbers in the Number List

-3. Assign a Number List to a SIP Trunk
+3. Assign a Number List to a Trunk

-Assign a Number List to an Inbound SIP Trunk to filter calls by number, prefix, or length.
+Assign a Number List to an Inbound SIP or PSTN Trunk to filter calls by number or prefix.

-3. Assign a Number List to a SIP Trunk
+3. Assign a Number List to a Trunk

 Number List Examples & Use Cases